Allianz - Travel

 2. Travel insurance includes some major benefits that health insurance plans don't offer.

-Travel insurance also includes trip cancellation and interruption protection to reimburse you for non-refundable trip payments, in case you have to cancel your travel because of covered illness, injury or another covered reason.
+Travel insurance also includes many other benefits.
+One of the most important is trip cancellation and interruption protection to reimburse you for non-refundable, pre-paid trip costs, in case you have to cancel your travel because of covered illness, injury or another covered reason.

 3. Travel insurance includes personal, one-on-one help in emergencies.